 Some of the first words on the pages of a typical self-help book are, “Follow your passion.”
 Once you start going down that hopeless rabbit hole, you’re likely to find yourself surrounded by lots of lost people who mumble to themselves as they sleepwalk through life.

-People are passionate about hobbies, sports, or the latest tech trend.
+People are passionate about pets, hobbies, sports, or the latest tech trend.
 When we’re passionate about something, it means we love it.
-We love to build sandcastles and walk on the beach and you know why?
+We love to play with dogs, build sandcastles and walk on the beach—and you know why?
 Because passion asks us to identify something very specific: what can the world give to me?

 This hedonistic approach to life is very popular right now.
 What is in it for me?
 I need to be passionate about my job, and if it doesn’t meet my expectations then I’ll move on to something else.
 Come to think of it, isn’t it the same thinking about marriage that many people have these days?